PythonLinks/hanaforth/README.md

 2. The Hayes (ANSI) Forth test suite allows, even causes stack overflow and underflow, Hana 1 is stricter.
 I am not quite sure what to do.
 3. There are some additional compile switches I want to add.
    -static -static-libgcc -static-libstdc++ LDFLAGs
-4. Get it boot script working on the FPGA.
+4. Get the boot script working on the FPGA.
+Eventually, the pico-ice gateware will also be hosted here.